PhantomX95/HackerRank/README.md

 HackerRank - Python Exercises and Tutorials

 This repository contains solutions to Python exercises and tutorials from HackerRank.
 Each solution is organized by difficulty level and topic to help anyone looking for reference or practice in Python programming.
-These Python exercises cover a wide range of topics including basic syntax, data structures, algorithms, and more.
-They are part of my ongoing practice to improve my Python programming skills through challenges available on HackerRank.
+These Python exercises cover a wide range of topics, including basic syntax, data structures, algorithms, and more.
+They are part of my ongoing practice of improving my Python programming skills through challenges available on HackerRank.

 Structure
 The repository is structured as follows: